 The participant has the authority to modify the services included in the participant directed budget without prior approval.

 Specify how changes in the participant-directed budget are documented, including updating the service plan.
-When prior review of changes is required in certain circumstances, describe the circumstances and specify the enary time to the we take proposed enange.

-entity that reviews the proposed change:
+When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change: